-- 9. Head and shoulder close-up shots of the Speaker or the Chair of Committee of the Whole may be taken when he or she is delivering a ruling. - 10.
-Applause shots and orientation cut-away shots may be taken provided that the shots reflect the decorum of the Chamber. - 11.
-Split-screen shots are not permitted. - 12.
-Medium close-up shots may be taken of visitors sitting in the gallery.
-These guests must be seated in a pre-designated location and the Speaker or the Chair of Committee of the Whole will instruct the television director when such introductions will be made. - 13.
-Pursuant to the provisions of the Copyright Act and the inherent rights and privileges of the Legislative Assembly, the Assembly has sole authority over the audio/visual record of its proceedings. - 14.
-Access to and use of the audio/visual record of the proceedings of the Legislative Assembly may be made available to media organizations upon permission being obtained from the Speaker's office. - 15.
-Members of the Legislative Assembly or members of the public may obtain an audio/visual copy of the record of the proceedings from the Clerk of the Legislative Assembly. - 16.
-The following conditions apply to the use of the record of proceedings of the Legislative Assembly by any person or organization: - a) the person or organization shall have a bona fide public interest in the use of that record: - b) the person or organization shall not use that record with purposeful distortion; and - c) the person or organization shall not use that record as part of any paid advertisement.

-Any breach of these conditions or of the Copyright Act is an offence and may be prosecuted accordingly, or may be otherwise enforced by the Speaker and the Assembly.
+- (9) Head and shoulder close-up shots of the Speaker or the Chair of Committee of the Whole may be taken when they are delivering a ruling. - (10) Applause shots and orientation cut away shots may be taken provided that the shots reflect the decorum of the Chamber. - (11) Split-screen shots are not permitted. - (12) Medium close-up shots may be taken of visitors in the gallery.
+These guests must be seated in a pre-designated location and the Speaker or the Chair of Committee of the Whole will instruct the television director when such introductions will be made. - (13) Pursuant to the provisions of the Copyright Act and the inherent rights and privileges of the Legislative Assembly, the Assembly has sole authority over the audio/visual record of its proceedings. - (14) Access to and use of the audio/visual record of the proceedings of the Legislative Assembly may be made available to media organizations upon permission being obtained from the Speaker's office. - (15) Members of the Legislative Assembly or members of the public may obtain an audio/visual copy of the record of the proceedings from the Clerk of the Legislative Assembly. - (16) The following conditions apply to the use of the record of proceedings of the Legislative Assembly by any person or organization: - (a) the person or organization shall have a bona fide public interest in the use of that record; - (b) the person or organization shall not use that record with purposeful distortion; and - (c) the person or organization shall not use that record as part of any paid advertisement. - (17) Any breach of the conditions set out in E.1(16) or of the Copyright Act is an offence any may be prosecuted accordingly, or may otherwise be enforced by the Speaker and the Assembly. - (18) The multi-media guidelines shall be observed in Standing or Special Committees in so far as they are applicable. - (19) The Speaker shall enforce these guidelines.
+Members should raise specific concerns regarding the televising of the proceedings of the Legislative Assembly directly with the Speaker.